Coastal Adaptation Strategy

 Following Community Workshops held on Wednesday 7 and Thursday 8 May 2025, community members are invited to provide additional written feedback to be considered when developing the Coastal Adaptation Strategy.

-Feedback must be submitted by close of business Friday 13 June 2025.
+Feedback closed at 5:00pm Friday 13 June 2025.

-Share Planning for Coastal Adaptation | Feedback Form (Round 2) on Facebook Share Planning for Coastal Adaptation | Feedback Form (Round 2) on Twitter Share Planning for Coastal Adaptation | Feedback Form (Round 2) on Linkedin Email Planning for Coastal Adaptation | Feedback Form (Round 2) link
+Share Planning for Coastal Adaptation | Feedback Form (Workshops Round 2) on Facebook Share Planning for Coastal Adaptation | Feedback Form (Workshops Round 2) on Twitter Share Planning for Coastal Adaptation | Feedback Form (Workshops Round 2) on Linkedin Email Planning for Coastal Adaptation | Feedback Form (Workshops Round 2) link

 • Please note feedback in round one of consultation has concluded.
 Refer to the Coastal Adaptation Strategy Your Say DCG for updates on the second round of consultation.